KnightlessLabs/EasyQuest-Docs/docs/QuestManager/EasyQuestManagerReference.md

 ### `bool CheckQuestPrerequisitesCompleted ( int QuestID);`
 On the quest giver, you want to call this for all the quest they have to check if they're avaliable.
-The recommended usage is to call it after the **OnQuestGet** and **OnQuestFinish** events.
+The recommended usage is to call it using the **OnQuestGet** and **OnQuestFinish** events.

 ### `bool RequestTalkObjCompletionStatus( int QQID, string CN );`